web-platform-tests/wpt/docs/api.md

 Testing from a worker script is different from testing from an HTML document in several ways:

-* Workers have no UI since they are runing in the background.
-So `testharness.js` script offers a method to communicate test results to a client document via [cross-document messaging](#external-api-through-cross-document-messaging).
-This is done automatically and needs no additional action from the test author.
+* Workers have no reporting capability since they are runing in the background.
+  Hence they rely on `testharness.js` running in a companion client HTML document for reporting.

-* Shared and service workers do not have a unique client document.
-There could be more than one document that communicates with a worker.
+* Shared and service workers do not have a unique client document since there could be more than one document that communicates with these workers.
 So a client document needs to explicitly connect to a worker and fetch test results from it using `fetch_tests_from_worker`.
 This is true even for a dedicated worker.
+Once connected, the individual tests running in the worker (or those that have already run to completion) will be automatically reflected in the client document.

 * The client document controls the timeout of the tests.
 All worker scripts act as if they were started with the `explicit_timeout` option (see the [Harness